luis-moral/orquest-test/README.md

 - An employee cannot clock in on different services on the same single day
 - The client cannot send a new POST request with data to import till the previous one has been successfully completed, so if there are any corrections we can be sure of the order
 - We could offer a PUT endpoint for updates/corrections and the previous limitation move there
+- To simplify if a clock in does not have matched records, the maximum hours worked alert will not trigger

 ### Database